 A written illustrated midterm and final reflection report includes the evaluation rubrics filled out, images of completed artwork, caption and text for marketing and reflection, sketchbook.
+A PowerPoint with additional information may supplement the report.
 This summary report is used in the assessment, communication and reporting phases.
-Reports are due to the instructor in a printed form and as a Word.docx sent by e-mail for grading before mid-term and finals.
+Reports are due to the instructor on a Word.docx sent by e-mail for grading before mid-term and finals.
 A mandatory final in person presentation of artwork, a print copy of your paper, and a PowerPoint is due near the end of the semester.